September 30, 2023

 Paul Cole

-After the shoot, The Beatles reviewed the transparencies and picked the fifth image as the cover shot.
+The band reviewed the transparencies and picked the fifth image as the cover shot.
+It was to become one of the most famous album covers in music history.

 But what everyone missed at the time, or at least ignored, was the man standing in the background of the photo; a bystander to this moment in music history.
 His name was Paul Cole.